 Last night while I was asleep, suddenly my bed crashed down in the middle of night. :-( Thank God, I was not injured.
 Then I managed the night sleeping on the bed balancing on two small tables.
 I had one such table in my room and brought another from our living room downstairs.
 In the morning, I called Mahmood Tabaan.
 He fixes the things in our house.
 The bed is balanced on some boards with no proper beads.
 He nailed the boards and then put some empty Quaker cans to support and avoid the bed crashing down again.
 Hope this ‘jugaad‘ will last longer and I can have some comfortable sleeps.
 Jugaad literally means an improvised arrangement or work-around, which has to be used because of lack of resources, sometimes pejoratively used for solutions that bend rules, or a person who can solve a complicated issue.
 This term is widely used in India and by people of Indian origin around the world.

-There were twin suicidal car bomb attacks on the Head Office of Trade Bank of Iraq, Baghdad at around 11.00 am today.
-I was at the basement of the building.
+There were twin terror attacks on the Head Office of Trade Bank of Iraq, Baghdad at around 11.00 am today when two suicidal car bombs exploded at the boundary wall of our office.
+I was then at the basement of the building.
 As usual, it was a normal business day, being the first day of the week.
-Suddenly, there was a huge explosion and false ceilings and facades started falling down, glasses […]
+Suddenly, there was a huge […]

 On the day of Diwali eve, we set for Hazaribagh from Ranchi.
 My uncle & Aunt-in law stay there.
 We started in my Maruti car.
 We had traveled to far off places like Kolkata, Puri, Allahabad, Lucknow in that same car.
 It never gave me any trouble.
 But on that fateful evening, we were faced with lots of obstacles.
 The distance of Hazaribagh from Ranchi is barely 100 km.
 As we reached Ramgarh about 45 km from Ranchi, we found that the right rear tyre was flat.
 Somehow, managed to find a puncture shop and got the puncture fixed.
 We started after waiting there for about 1/2 hour.
 Then at Ranchi Road, the tyre burst.
 I got the stepney changed and moved forward.
 After another 25 km, near Mandu the stepney burst.
 We heard crackers bursting sounds but unfortunately, it was my same tyre.
 It was pretty dark by that.
 Most of the shops were closed or are open with very dim lights.
 Still, with the grace of the Almighty, we could locate a puncture shop.
 We were utterly helpless as there was no more spare tyre with us.
 But that man was like an Angel to us.
 He managed two old tyres and new tubes as replacements.
 We got the tyre and the stepney changed and moved from there after almost one hour uttering “Jai Guru”.
 With His grace, we could reach Hazaribagh at 9:30 pm, covering a distance […]